Hostels have to be some of the easiest places for meeting people.

 This area is also open to everyone.

-3. But if you go straight that’s where the real part of the hostel begins.
+If you go straight that’s where the real part of the hostel begins.

 There’s a door that can only be accessed with a Hostel Key.